-Simply put, your resume is your story.
-To tell it effectively, and ensure it does the job you need it to in front of a prospective employer, it’s important your resume tells your story, not by telling at all, but instead by showing.
-When you demonstrate an example of your skills through a tangible successful outcome, the employer can quantify your abilities.
-Showing instead of telling is done through consistency, metrics and avoiding cliché phrase.
+Simply put, in the job search process, your resume is your story.
+To ensure your resume does the job you need it to in front of a prospective employer, it’s important your resume tells your story, not by telling at all, but instead by showing.
+Showing instead of telling is done through consistency, metrics, and avoiding cliche phrase.

 Tailor your resume so the information matches the specific skill sets mentioned in the job description, mirroring your prospective employer’s language where you can.
-For instance, if you are looking for a job in accounting, be sure to highlight your work in this field significantly, and mention the specific skills and tools you gained in your work in this space to-date, as opposed to detailing your experience working in retail.
+For instance, if you are looking for a job in accounting, be sure to highlight your work in this field significantly, and mention the specific skills and experience you gained in this space to-date, as opposed to detailing your experience working in retail.

 Hard skills are teachable abilities like computer, administrative, or customer service skills.
 By contrast, soft skills are people-oriented and cultural skills, such as interpersonal, communication, relationship-building abilities, and other qualities that enable you to be successful in the workplace.

-Both types of skills may be included on a resume and in cover letters.
+Both types of skills may be included on a resume and in an effective cover letter.
 The key is focusing your specific skill sets to the job requirements but also showing the full picture of what you bring to a role and an organization as a skilled asset and team player.

 3. Provide Metrics

 It’s a fact that 17% of hiring managers spend 30 seconds or less reviewing resumes, and 68% spend less than two minutes, according to a national survey by Harris Poll on behalf of CareerBuilder.